top of page

 Appearance and Feel

-• Wood decking offers a natural texture and warmth that many homeowners prefer.
+• Wood Decking: Offers a natural texture and warmth that many homeowners prefer.
 It ages gracefully, developing a patina over time.

 Environmental Impact

-• Composite decking often uses recycled plastics and wood fibers, reducing waste and the need for new raw materials.
+• Composite Decking: Often uses recycled plastics and wood fibers, reducing waste and the need for new raw materials.

 Modern Decking Styles